asladeofgreen/hermes-cpt/README.rst

 Synopsis
 --------------------------------------

-hermes-cpt is a python library designed to be run upon HERMES servers.
+hermes-cpt is a python library designed to run upon HERMES servers.
 It is installed upon HERMES message queue servers.

 Documentation
 --------------------------------------